cortexproject/cortex/README.md

 ## History of Cortex

-The Cortex project was started by Tom Wilkie (Grafana Labs' VP Product) and Julius Volz (Prometheus' co-founder) in June 2016.
+The Cortex project was started by Tom Wilkie and Julius Volz (Prometheus' co-founder) in June 2016.